DaSSIP-IHM/Brain-Machine-Interface/README.md

 #### Note:

 This project contains git submodules.
-Keep them up-to-date using 'git submodule update' when pulling changes.
+Keep them up-to-date using 'git submodule update' (or 'git submodule init' if thats the first sync) when pulling changes.